 \section{Abstract}

 In this work, we study quantum many-body teleportation, where a single qubit is teleported through a strongly-interacting quantum system, as a result of a scrambling unitary and local measurements on a few qubits.
-While usual many-body teleportation protocols require rewinding time and a double copy, we demonstrate that teleportation is possible in more general systems, including the 2D spin-$1/2$ XY model, without these constraints.
-Teleportation success requires an entanglement resource, such as long-ranged entangled Bell states.
-We outline a specific protocol for preparing this highly entangled many-body state by evolving a product state and performing iterative measurements on only \textit{two} qubits with feedback control.
+Usual many-body teleportation protocols require a double copy of the system, and backward time evolution, we demonstrate that teleportation is possible in the 2D spin-$1/2$ XY model, without these constraints.
+The necessary long-range entanglement for teleportation is generated from the model hosting special eigenstates known as rainbow scars.
+We outline a specific protocol for preparing this highly entangled state by evolving a product state and performing iterative measurements on only \textit{two} qubits with feedback control.

-Rapid advancement in coherent control over quantum many-body systems provides an exciting opportunity to study rich non-equilibrium phenomena~\cite{georgescu2014quantum,preskill2018quantum,altman2021quantum}.
-Generic initial states thermalize under their own unitary dynamics~\cite{deutsch1991quantum,srednicki1994chaos,polkovnikov2011colloquium}.
+Advancements in coherent control over quantum many-body systems provide an exciting opportunity to study rich non-equilibrium phenomena~\cite{georgescu2014quantum,preskill2018quantum,altman2021quantum}.
+Generic initial states thermalize under unitary dynamics~\cite{deutsch1991quantum,srednicki1994chaos,polkovnikov2011colloquium}.
 Despite the global time-evolved state remaining pure, locally the state becomes mixed and approaches the thermal ensemble from the rapid entanglement growth.
-If one prepares a specific initial state on a qubit that is a part of a larger system and time-evolves the entire state, then the information contained in the qubit is not retrievable via measurements on the prepared qubit, or any local subset of qubits, due to thermalization.
+If one prepares an initial state on a qubit of a large system and lets the system evolve, the information contained in the qubit is not retrievable via measurements on the prepared qubit, or any local subset of qubits, due to thermalization.
 While that bit of quantum information is never lost -- one can always trivially act $U^\dagger$ on the entire output state to get it back, the information spreads to non-local degrees of freedom, making retrieval difficult, known as scrambling~\cite{sekino2008fast,hayden2007black,shenker2014black}.
-In other words, when Alice tosses a qubit into a black hole, the information is not expected to be recovered by her or Bob, who is far away.